-- 20. (1) An old temporary tenure that, when this section comes into force, is in a tree-farm licence area shall be replaced by a timber licence if and when the tree-farm licence is replaced under section 33. - (2) An agreement in the form of a timber licence shall be entered into by the regional manager and the holder of the old temporary tenure that the timber licence is to replace and, subject to section 57, the timber licence shall - (a) be for a term that - (i) commences on the commencement of the term of the replacement for the tree-farm licence, and - (ii) continues in force until it expires under subsection (3), and farm licence, and

-- (b) describe the area of Crown land subject to the old temporary - (3) Where a tree-farm licence expires or otherwise terminates and is not replaced under section 29 or 33, an old temporary tenure or timber licence that is then in the tree-farm licence area

-(a) expires one year after the expiry or termination of the tree-

-(b) may be replaced by a timber licence under section 21.
+- 20. (1) An old temporary tenure that, on January 1, 1979, is in a tree farm licence area shall be replaced by a timber licence if and when the tree farm licence is replaced under section 33. - (2) An agreement in the form of a timber licence shall be entered into by the regional manager and the holder of the old temporary tenure that the timber licence is to replace and, subject to section 57, the timber licence shall - (a) be for a term that - (i) commences on the commencement of the term of the replacement for the tree farm licence; and - (ii) continues in force until it expires under subsection (3); and (b) describe the area of Crown land subject to the old temporary tenure. - (3) Where a tree farm licence expires or otherwise terminates and is not replaced under section 29 or 33, an old temporary tenure or timber licence that is then in the tree farm licence area - (a) expires one year after the expiry or termination of the tree farm licence; and - (b) may be replaced by a timber licence under section 21.